-Aim: To describe an unusual but treatable cause of behavioural disturbance in adolescence.
-Methods: The case is reported of a 15-y-old girl presenting with acute confusion, memory problems and psychotic symptoms following an 18-mo history of change in personality, school failure and running away from home.
-A review of the literature is also presented.
-Results: Microbiology, toxicology, computed tomography and magnetic resonance imaging did not show any pathology of the central nervous system.
+Aim: To describe an unusual but treatable cause of behavioral disturbance in adolescence.
+A 15-y-old girl presenting with acute confusion, memory problems and psychotic symptoms following an 18-mo history of change in personality, school failure and running away from home..
+Results: .
 Bilateral ovarian immature teratomas were eventually diagnosed and removed.
 The rapid improvement in the patient's mental and cognitive functions after corticosteroid treatment and the abnormality shown on the single photon emission computed tomography suggested a diagnosis of paraneoplastic limbic encephalitis.

 Wani MA, Dar JA, Khan MA, Rehman A